naort-dev/tradingbot/blog/2019-10-03_moritz_testarticle.md

-# This is a testarticle
+# How to create your trading bot

 ## Header